zcky1990/tic-tac-toe-game/README.md

 rails s
 `

+This application have two play mode :
+- Play in same page
+- Play in different page

+To play in same page:
+- open browser, and access `localhost:3000`

-To play this game:
+To play multiplayer on different page :
-- Player one open browser in 1 page
+- Player one open browser, and access `localhost:3000/multiplayer` and click join
+- Player one will be redirect to gameroom and will wait for player two
-- Player two open in another page
+- Player two open browser, and access `localhost:3000/multiplayer` and click join
-- Klik join to enter gameroom
+- Player two will joining to player one gameroom
-- Wait for every player klik ready
+- Wait for every player klik ready and play the game